 Then I read Chesterton's Everlasting Man and for the first time saw the whole Christian outline of history set out in a form that seemed to me to make sense . . .
 I already thought Chesterton the most sensible man alive "apart from his Christianity."
 Now, I veritably believe, I thought that Christianity itself was very sensible "apart from its Christianity."(2)In The Everlasting Man, Chesterton argues for the indispensable nature of mere Christianity, which for Chesterton, and later Lewis, consisted of the basic doctrines of the faith believed by most Christians throughout history.
 Such "mereness" centered around the person and work of Jesus Christ who is indeed the everlasting man.

 Chesterton was unimpressed with conservative (not the same as Orthodox) and liberal (progressive) versions of Christianity and politics.
 He found both expressions of faith and life to be dull and uninteresting and too close to the culture to be set apart in any significant way.
 Chesterton famously quipped, "The whole modern world has divided itself into Conservatives and Progressives.
 The business of Progressives is to go on making mistakes.
 The business of the Conservatives is to prevent the mistakes from being corrected."(3) For G.K. the historic faith and its mere expression was what made Christianity unique and singularly significant, and in The Everlasting Man, he invites the reader to see the truth of that by stepping back and seeing the larger picture of life.
 Conservatives and progressives are unable to see that larger picture because they are too wrapped up in the minutiae of their context.
-They have little ability at critical self-examination.
+They have little ability at critical self-examination of the assumptions of modernity.
 Chesterton also understood that one's assumptions, and not the current or past moments, were critical in the search for truth.
 He said, "What a man can believe depends upon his philosophy, not upon the clock or the century."(4)

 One place where Chesterton demonstrates his independent thinking is in reference to evolutionary theory.
 Chesterton does not deny the truth of evolution.
 What he does in insightful fashion is to connect it to some of the great theological themes in Scripture.
 In so doing he does not pit science against the Bible, but attempts to make sense of both in holistic fashion.
-Ahlquist writes,
+Dale Ahlquist writes,

 What do we know about early man?
 The one thing we really we know for sure is that he was an artist.
 The cave man left behind his drawings on the wall of the cave.
 The creature who made these drawings was truly different from all other creatures because he was a creator as well as a creature.
 "Art is the signature of man," says Chesterton.
 It is just one of many things that demonstrates that "the more we look at man as an animal, the less he will look like one."
 In addition to art are such artificial things as clothes and furniture and such unique reactions such as shame and laughter.
 And that other exclusively human thing called religion.